Transport-for-the-North/caf.van/README.md

 ## Usage

-caf.van provides and Command-line (CLI) and graphical interface (GUI) to use many of it's features without the need to write any Python code, see the [Tool Usage section](https://cafvan.readthedocs.io/en/stable/usage/index.html) of the user guide for more details.
+CAF.van provides and Command-line (CLI) to use many of it's features without the need to write any Python code, see the [Tool Usage section](https://cafvan.readthedocs.io/en/stable/usage/index.html) of the user guide for more details.